-- connect a person's home, business or other premises to the electricity distribution network (premises connection) - extend the network to reach a person's premises (extension). - get more electricity from the distribution network than is possible at the moment (augmentation);
+- extend the network to reach a person's premises (extension). - get more electricity from the distribution network than is possible at the moment (augmentation);

-In 2016, the Victorian Government required distributors to implement chapter 5A of the NER.118 To align service classifications with the new arrangements and connection charge policies, Victorian distributors requested that we redefine and reclassify connection services in the F&A.119
+In 2016, the Victorian Government required distributors to implement chapter 5A of the NER.88 To align service classifications with the new arrangements and connection charge policies, Victorian distributors request that connection services be redefined and reclassified in the F&A.89

-In past regulatory determinations, our classification of connection services has largely followed the jurisdictional approaches and we have not sought to align connection services across the jurisdictions.
+In past regulatory determinations for distributors, our classification of connection services has largely followed the jurisdictional approaches and we have not sought to align connection services across the jurisdictions.

-In its request to replace the current F&A, Jemena proposed that the services and service descriptions of connection services be aligned to those categories outlined in chapter 5A of the NER.120 Service classification for Victorian distributors in the 2016-20 determinations defined three types of connections: two routine types of connections for customers up to 100 amps, customers above 100 amps and connections requiring augmentation.121 With the
+In its request to replace the current F&A, Jemena proposed that the services and service descriptions of connection services be aligned to those categories outlined in chapter 5A of the NER.
+90 Service classification for Victorian distributors in the 2016-20 Determinations defined three types of connections: two routine types of connections for customers up to 100 amps, and customers above 100 amps, as well as connections requiring augmentation.
+91 With the adoption of the connections rules in Chapter 5A of the NER, we are moving to defining connections in terms of 'basic', 'standard', or 'negotiated'.
+In addition, 'non-standard connections' and 'enhanced connection services' are used to describe other less frequently requested types of connections.
+This approach allows better alignment between the classification of connection services, Chapter 5A of the NER, our Connection Charge Guideline under Chapter 5A, and the distributor's connection policies.